-If there’s one trait that every employer wants to bring out in their staff, it’s creativity.
-This can be broadly construed, but it has to do with a willingness to think in new ways, to solve problems, and to cast off tradition when it’s become unnecessarily burdensome.
+If there’s one trait that every employer should want to bring out in their staff, it’s creativity.
+This can be broadly construed, but it has to do with a willingness to think in new ways, to solve problems, and to cast off traditions that no longer serve a purpose.

-Whatever you think the term means, researchers are agreed that creative workplaces are better for employers, because they enhance productivity and innovation, and for employees, because they make for better mental health, reduced absenteeism and greater job satisfaction.
+Researchers are agreed that creative workplaces are better for employers, because they enhance productivity and innovation.
+For employees, it makes for better mental health, reduced absenteeism and greater job satisfaction.

-There’s a macroeconomic benefit to creativity, too, as research by Adobe points out.
-According to its State of Create Study from 2012, 80 per cent of respondents to a survey of the global business community belief creativity is a key driver of economic growth.
-That’s a staggering figure, especially when you consider that, according to the same research, less than a half of workers believe they are truly creative.
+There’s a macroeconomic benefit to creativity too, as research by Adobe points out.
+According to its State of Create Study from 2016, 82 per cent of respondents to a survey of the UK business community beliefve creativity is a key driver of economic growth.
+That’s a staggering figure, especially when you consider that, according to the same research, less than a third of UK workers believe they are encouraged to develop their creative skills.

 1) Encourage team work and collaboration – where appropriate